Articles on: Hugo AI Agent & Chatbot

 My workflows are not starting when users start a conversation

-The first step would be to make sure that your scenarios are enabled and deployed.
+The first step would be to make sure that your workflows are enabled and deployed.
 Disabled workflows will never be evaluated when users contact you.

 If your workflows are enabled, also make sure their starting block (after the entry block) matches the method you used: